kdeldycke/awesome-billing/readme.md

 ### Data Engineering

 To industrialize data production and consumption, your need data engineers to clean up, persist and consolidate data.
-Only after you get these data foundation you might think of onboarding data scientists.
+Only after you get these data foundations you might think of onboarding data scientists.

 - [AI vs Data Science vs Data Engineering](https://blog.insightdatascience.com/how-emerging-ai-roles-fit-in-the-data-landscape-d4cd922c389b) - “Data Engineers build data pipelines and infrastructure to ensure a constant availability of transformed data.
 Data Scientists analyze and build models from these data to develop new product features or drive the bottom line of the business.”
 As for AI professionals, their focus is on cognitive automation.